tauoms/react-zoo/README.md

 # React Zoo App

-A practice React app with add/remove likes and remove card functionality.
+This is a practice React app with add/remove likes, remove card and search functionality.
 Animals can be browsed by category.
 Each animal has its own page (click "More info" in card) with a back button.
 Info paragraph on animal page is fetched from wikipedia.

 ## Technologies used